ssanchezor/GNN-RS/README.md

 H&M dataset contains data from all the transactions that took place during 2018-2020 period, as well as images of all the involved articles.

-Transaction data is divided into several files:
+Transaction data is divided into several different files:
 - articles.csv - detailed metadata for each article_id available for purchase
 - customers.csv - metadata for each customer_id in dataset
 - transactions_train.csv - training data, consisting of the purchases each customer for each date, as well as additional information (i.e. channel).